-The Ashmore Group aims to protect the privacy of our customers (“you”) as far as possible.
+The Ashmore Group aims to protect the privacy of our shareholders and customers (“you” and “your”) as far as possible.
 References to “Ashmore”, “we”, “our” and “us” in this policy, depending on the context, collectively refer to those separate and distinct legal entities.
-Ashmore is a “data controller” in respect of any personal information we hold about you.
+Ashmore is a “data controller” in respect of any personal data we hold about you.

 Ashmore Group plc has appointed Ashmore Investment Management (Ireland) Limited as its representative in the EU, in accordance with the requirements of the EU General Data Protection Regulation.
 If you would like to get in touch with us in relation to this privacy notice, contact details may be found for both Ashmore Group plc and Ashmore Investment Management (Ireland) Limited in the “Contact Us” section below.

-Applications to invest in Ashmore funds are subject to a separate privacy notice, which forms part of the application form.
+Applications to invest in Ashmore funds are subject to a separate privacy notice, which forms part of the application form and /or relevant offering memorandum.
 Applications for careers at Ashmore are subject to a separate ‘Applicants’ Policy’ which can be found at: www.ashmoregroup.com/careers.
-Ashmore employees are also subject to a separate privacy notice which may be found in the Employee Handbook, or requested from your HR contact.
+Ashmore employees are also subject to a separate privacy notice which may be found in the Employee Handbook or requested from your HR contact.

 How we obtain your information

 In the course of providing services to you or receiving services from you, we collect information that personally identifies you.

 The information we collect about you (your representative or your staff or your Ultimate Beneficial Owners) comes from:

 - application forms, identification documents or other materials you submit to us during the course of your relationship with us;

 - your interactions with us, transactions and use of our products and services (including the use of our website);